michael-milette/moodle-theme_training/README.md

 IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-theme_training/issues).

 Configurable settings for this theme include:
-* Dark on light and light on dark custom menu bar;
+* Customizable favicon;
 * Large and small size logos;
 * To use a banner instead of a logo;
-* Customizable favicon;
+* Place the navbar above or below the logo / banner;
+* Dark on light and light on dark custom menu bar;
-* Display of course list in grid view;
+* Display of course list in Masonry (grid view);
 * Hide site pages and links to them in the navigation block on the front page.
 They will re-appear when in edit mode.
 This enables you to create public site pages without having to enable guest user access;
 * Customizable CSS.